apollographql/apollo-client/.api-reports/api-report-react.api.md

 // src/core/types.ts:203:5 - (ae-forgotten-export) The symbol "Resolver" needs to be exported by the entry point index.d.ts
 // src/core/watchQueryOptions.ts:269:2 - (ae-forgotten-export) The symbol "IgnoreModifier" needs to be exported by the entry point index.d.ts
 // src/core/watchQueryOptions.ts:269:2 - (ae-forgotten-export) The symbol "UpdateQueryFn" needs to be exported by the entry point index.d.ts
+// src/react/hooks/useBackgroundQuery.ts:38:3 - (ae-forgotten-export) The symbol "SubscribeToMoreFunction" needs to be exported by the entry point index.d.ts
-// src/react/hooks/useBackgroundQuery.ts:29:3 - (ae-forgotten-export) The symbol "FetchMoreFunction" needs to be exported by the entry point index.d.ts
+// src/react/hooks/useBackgroundQuery.ts:54:3 - (ae-forgotten-export) The symbol "FetchMoreFunction" needs to be exported by the entry point index.d.ts
-// src/react/hooks/useBackgroundQuery.ts:30:3 - (ae-forgotten-export) The symbol "RefetchFunction" needs to be exported by the entry point index.d.ts
+// src/react/hooks/useBackgroundQuery.ts:78:4 - (ae-forgotten-export) The symbol "RefetchFunction" needs to be exported by the entry point index.d.ts
 // src/react/hooks/useLoadableQuery.ts:107:1 - (ae-forgotten-export) The symbol "ResetFunction" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)